sassoftware/ci360-sample-mobile-apps/README.md

 #### Step 3: Modify didFinishLaunchingWithOptions Method

-Locate the `didFinishLaunchingWithOptions:` method in your `AppDelegate.mm` and add the following line to set the SAS Logger level.
+Locate the `didFinishLaunchingWithOptions:` method in your `AppDelegate.m` and add the following line to set the SAS Logger level.

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {